verifyica-team/pipeliner/README.md

 - The IPC file use a `BASE64(name) BASE64(value)` format

-- IPC file lines that, after being trimmed, that are empty or start with `#` should be ignored
+- IPC file lines that are empty or start with # after trimming are ignored

 ### PIPELINER_IPC_IN